notofonts/noto-docs/src/descriptions/NotoSansMro.md

-Noto Sans Mro is a sanserif design for texts in the Mro script.
+Noto Sans Mro is a sans serif design for texts in the Mro script.
 It has multiple weights, contains 48 glyphs, and supports 47 characters.